Why consent is crucial

 |Compiled by:||Deputy Medical Director and Chief of Patient Safety|

 |Ratified by:||Safety and Quality Committee (Chair's Action)|

 |Contact name:||Deputy Medical Director and Chief of Patient Safety|

 - Guidelines for the producing patient information

-- Publication & provision of patient Information policy.
+- Publication and provision of patient Information policy

 - Guidelines for using interpreting services

 - Post-mortem examination: Code of practice and standards (Human Tissue Authority)

 - Resuscitation and ReSPECT Policy

 - Assessing a patient’s mental capacity to make decisions